1100011Dawg/Obsidian_Dawson/School/IB History/Cold War Scinces/GrassLand System.md

 [^5]:“How  was he able to hypnotize the planning organs into accepting  on faith his fantastic promises of 100 to 160 centners per  hectare yields of wheat merely from decomposition of roots  of perennial cereals?”
 (Medvedev and Lerner, p.
 91)

 [^6]:“Several months later the issue of sabotage in agricu tural chemistry was dredged up again by another Vil’yams follower, Lyashchenko”  (Medvedev and Lerner, p.
 92)

+[^7]:“Vil’yams’ hypothesis greatly exaggerated the role of soil structure in the retention of moisture and similarly exaggerated the role of perennial grasses in the development of soil texture.”
+(Medvedev and Lerner, p.
+96)